 A large kitchen with a vaulted ceiling obviously needs a large statement to take up the space.
 Treat yourself to a live edge countertop on your rustic kitchen island to bring some serious class and personality to your kitchen.

 When you want your sleek modern space to feel like home, it’s necessary to add a touch of vintage.
 Next time you’re out secondhand shopping, look for the wooden table with the pencil marks and roughened surface.
-It will be the perfect kitchen island to add some warmth to your space.

 It’s not a proper rustic post until shiplap has been mentioned.
 But in all seriousness, shiplap is the perfect way to add some interest and farmhouse flair to your dull kitchen island.

 Large families definitely need versatility when it comes to square footage.
-Rustic kitchen islands often have wheels which allow them to be rolled away when you have one too many cooks in the kitchen.
-Perfect for families that cook together.
+Rustic kitchen islands often have wheels that allow them to be rolled away when you have one too many cooks in the kitchen.

 Of course you don’t have to have rustic wood for your kitchen island to fit into your rustic kitchen.
 A sleek dark stained wood will be a lovely modern touch to an otherwise textured rustic space.